 Ask Around at Work

-Your company may have its own mailroom, which would translate to a heck of a score.
-Even if they don’t, check with your office manager or facilities guy to see if there are any upcoming deliveries scheduled.
+Your company may also have its own mailroom, which would translate to a whole stock of boxes.
+Even if they don’t, check with your office manager to see if there are any upcoming deliveries scheduled.
 They may be happy to get rid of all that unusable cardboard that would otherwise need to be broken down.

 Check out Local Schools